Physics-50/Module-1/docs/week3.md

 And if you're confused about the rounding of the values, you might want to [read this first](https://physics-50.github.io/Module-1/uncertainty-introduction#significant-figures)

 To make sure you've understood these ideas, please complete the following mini-question.
 This is going to come up repeatedly throughout the course.
-If you have any uncertainty about your response please stop by office hours and talk to us or post a question on Piazza.
+If you have any uncertainty about your response please stop by office hours and talk to us or consult with your classmates through Piazza.

 ---------------